SPACs, SMRs and How to Invest in the Nuclear Insurgency

 Positive nuclear proliferation

 Through August, CEG is up 38% year to date and 50% over the trailing 12 months.
 BEP has rallied 17% this year and is now positive for the trailing 12 months with a 10% return.
 CCJ has been one of the best stocks to own in 2025, with a gain of 51%.
-The uranium producer is up 90% over the past year.
+The uranium producer is up 90% in the past year.

-A "small modular reactor" is a fission-based system that can generate 300 MW, designed to be made in a factory and transported as movable components.
+An SMR is a fission-based system that can generate 300 MW, designed to be made in a factory and transported as movable components.
 These features make for shorter construction timelines, lower costs and flexibility to add capacity.

 SPACs' nuclear attack

 Palihapitiya recently declared "there's no crying in the casino" as he launched yet another SPAC with the major equity indexes hovering near all-time highs.
-It's a broad indication of risk-on sentiment for the broader market as well as in his general area of specialty.
+It's a broad indication of risk-on sentiment for the broader market, as well as in his general area of specialty.

 Take good note of Palihapitiya's string of SPAC failures, though, which include Virgin Galactic (SPCE) and Clover Health (CLOV).
 SPACs alone are high-risk vehicles: formed with no operations but with the sole purpose of streamlining the initial public offering (IPO) process for real non-public companies.